charlottedhu/free_tickets_paris/README.md

   validations.*,
   geo.Geo_Shape,
   geo.Geo_Point
-  FROM validations LEFT JOIN emplacement_gares_ligne_metro as geo USING LIBELLE_ARRET
+  FROM validations LEFT JOIN emplacement_gares_ligne_metro AS geo USING LIBELLE_ARRET
   ```

 So we ended with another enriched **validations** table containing the financial information we need: